Auxeno/diamond-ppo/roadmap.md

 ### Document
 - Add lots  more comments and documentation so code can be a much clearer reference for people learning
+- Config in particular
+- check dict type is okay instead of Dict

 ### Nice readme
-- Basic usage guide
-- Swapping out network
 - Swapping environment to pixel-based
 - Shared policy and value functions